akshaychhajed/snow_stopped/README.md

 # snow_stopped
 Handy command-line script to know when snowing stops!

-On Linux and Mac it will send a broadcast to all user visible on command line
+On Linux and Mac it will send a broadcast to all users, visible on command line

 # Instructions
 $ git clone https://github.com/akshaychhajed/snow_stopped

 $ python snow_stopped.py &

 # Example